 Administrative Order 2020-07 can be found HERE and should be referenced for a full understanding of its contents.

-The Center for Justice thanks Blue Cross Blue Shield of Rhode Island for its support of CFJ’s Healthy Homes Program.
+The Center for Justice thanks Blue Cross Blue Shield of Rhode Island for its second year of support of CFJ’s Pandemic Defense of Healthy Homes Program.